-- Dungeon Keeper Ami: Keeper Arachne, a spider-using Keeper, who worships the Vermin Lord and uses traps like flooding a room after people have entered.
+- Dungeon Keeper Ami: Keeper Arachne, a spider-using Keeper who worships the Vermin Lord, uses traps like flooding a room after people have entered.

-- While the original book describes the Other Mother with various bits of spider imagery, the film adaptation of Coraline has her turn into full-blown spider lady as her One-Winged Angel form.
-Much like a spider's web, the colorful, surreal Other World, as well as its idealized doubles of Coraline's father and her neighbors, are a false illusion crafted by the Other Mother specifically to lure in and trap the eponymous heroine, with the intent of feeding on her like she did to other, less fortunate children in the past.
+- Coraline: While the original book describes the Other Mother with various bits of spider imagery, the film adaptation has her turn into a full-blown spider lady as her One-Winged Angel form.
+Much like a spider's web, the colorful, surreal Other World — as well as its idealized doubles of Coraline's father and her neighbors — are a false illusion crafted by the Other Mother specifically to lure in and trap the eponymous heroine, with the intent of feeding on her like she did to other, less fortunate children in the past.

 - Charlotte's Web: A heroic example.
 Charlotte uses her spider-y powers of deception and manipulation to get humans to believe Wilbur the pig is too special to butcher and eat.
 This is purely altruistic on her part; she is honest to a fault and has no malice whatsoever.